FreeRADIUS InkBridge

 • The "haproxy" and "reverse CoA" features aren’t implemented.

-Administrators using version 3 that wish to upgrade to version 4 must read the upgrading guide.
+Administrators using version 3 that wish to upgrade to version 4 must read the upgrade guide.
 This guide explains the differences between the two versions and how an existing configuration is reproduced in the latest release.
 Do not use version 3 configuration files with version 4.
 These configuration files are not compatible on this major version upgrade.

 Don’t open bug reports about previous features as missing.
 All such bug reports will be closed without comment.